ClickHouse/clickhouse-docs/docs/en/whats-new/cloud-capabilities.md

   - View
   - MaterializedView
   - GenerateRandom
-  - Join
   - Null
   - Buffer

 ### Interfaces
-ClickHouse Cloud (Beta) supports HTTP and Native interfaces.
+ClickHouse Cloud (Beta) supports HTTPS and Native interfaces.
 Support for more interfaces such as MySQL, Postgres, and gRPC is coming soon.

 ### Dictionaries
 Dictionary support in ClickHouse Cloud is coming soon.
-As a workaround you can use JOINS.
+As a workaround you can use JOINs.

 ### Federated queries
 We support federated ClickHouse queries for cross-cluster communication in the cloud, and for communication with external self-managed ClickHouse clusters.
 Federated queries with external database and table engines, such as PostgreSQL, MySQL, SQLite, ODBC, JDBC, MongoDB, Redis, Kafka, RabbitMQ, HDFS and Hive are not yet supported.